Williams sisters head into last eight in Miami

 "I know Svetlana is super tough and we always have super tough matches," said Serena.

 "It seems like I'm cruising but don't think I'm cruising.
-I have my matches and I'm really focussed in my matches because all these players I play are really good," she added.
+I have my matches and I'm really focused in my matches because all these players I play are really good," she added.

 Serena has now won 18 straight matches and she is looking to add to her seven titles in Miami with her third straight triumph after winning in 2013 and 2014.